 The wider two-stage snow blowers require a powerful engine to shift all that extra snow so an electrically-powered engine could just not handle this type of usage.

-Likewise, three-stage snow blowers require more power than an electric engine can supply because they are designed to handle very heavy snow fall and they are also designed to shift heavy wet snow (which requires a lot of power).
+Likewise, in most cases three-stage snow blowers require more power than an electric engine can supply because they are designed to handle very heavy snow fall.
+And they are also designed to shift heavy wet snow (which requires a lot of power).

 Working a snow blower is pretty simple but there are a few things about its operation you should consider before choosing you machine.